what is integrative identity coaching?

 I see you're transgender.
 Are your clients LGBTQ?

 Less than 2% of the thousands of clients I’ve helped are trans or even LGBTQ.
 I provide integrative identity coaching for people of all identities and most of them are heterosexual, cisgender people.

 can you help me become a coach, too?

 Absolutely!
-Contact me and let's make it happen.
+Check out this information and let's make it happen.